 And of course, you wanna alleviate your patient's pain in the process.

-So again, ABC is first and foremost,
+So again, CAB is first and foremost,

 before you start doing any kind of extended history and physical,